Students in the English Program complete the following requirements in earning their doctoral degrees:

 The Second ("Orals") Examination Students requires students to demonstrate their powers of discernment, analysis, and eloquence in three fields, administered by a committee of three professors.

 More information about Exams and tips on how to prepare for it is available under Resources.

-Students must demonstrate language reading proficiency in two languages besides English in any of three ways.
+Students must demonstrate language reading proficiency in two languages besides English in any of four ways.